• Menu

 The Palazzo dei Conservatori

-The Palazzo dei Conservatori is the oldest of the two main palaces housing the collections of the Capitoline Museums.
+The Palazzo dei Conservatori is the oldest of the two main buildings housing the Capitoline Museums’ collections.

-This wonderfully well-preserved palace is worth a visit both for its sumptuous decoration – ancient frescoes, some dating back to the 16th century, stucco work, decorated ceilings, etc. – and for its sumptuous collections.
+Beautifully preserved, this palace is worth a visit not only for its stunning decoration – ancient frescoes, some dating back to the 16th century, stuccoes, decorated ceilings, etc. – but also for its magnificent collections.

-The Palazzo dei Conservatori houses some of the most emblematic sculptures of the Capitoline Museums (including the Capitoline She-wolf and the bronze equestrian statue of Marcus Aurelius), as well as the Capitoline Picture Gallery.
-Art lovers will be able to admire paintings by the greatest masters of the 16th and 17th centuries: Caravaggio, Bellini, Gerchin, Cortona, Rubens, Tintoretto, Titian, Van Dyck, Velásquez and Veronese.
+The Palazzo dei Conservatori houses some of the most iconic sculptures of the Capitoline Museums, including the Capitoline Wolf and the bronze equestrian statue of Marcus Aurelius, as well as the Capitoline Picture Gallery.
+Art enthusiasts can admire works by great masters of the 16th and 17th centuries: Caravaggio, Bellini, Guercino, Cortona, Rubens, Tintoretto, Titian, Van Dyck, Velázquez, and Veronese.

 • The equestrian statue of Marcus Aurelius

-• The fragments of a colossal statue of Constantine
+• Fragments of the colossal statue of Constantine

 • The head of Medusa and the statue of Pope Urban VII by Bernini